ibm-cloud-docs/vpc/file_storage_vpc_expandable_shares.md

 3. On the file shares details page, expand the **Actions** menu.

 4. Select **Expand file share**.
-The Expand file share size panel shows the current size of the file share (in GBs), and the profile to which it's associated.
+The Expand file share size panel shows the current size of the file share (in GBs), and the profile to which it is associated.
 Alternatively, you can also click the edit icon next to the file share size information.

 5. Enter a larger file share size, based on the maximum allowed for the [file share profile](/docs/vpc?topic=vpc-file-storage-profiles).
 The default is the current size + 1 GB.